zsofiasomlai/pbx-group-security/content/roles/permanent/head-of-detect.md

     - Lead the effort to identify, source, and integrate threat intelligence and situational awareness services
     - Function as an incident response handler, directing IT and other departments during security incidents, including evidence preservation, corrective action, and preventive actions
     - Work with CISO to develop current Incident Response function of the organisation, assisting the security team during a security incident situation
-    - Accept escalations from and act as subject matter expert for security operations, vulnerability management, and threat intelligence teams as items transition to incident response
+    - Accept escalations from, and act as subject matter expert for: security operations, vulnerability management, and threat intelligence teams as items transition to incident response
     - Support research and analysis to provide internally approved and provisioned cyberspace situational awareness capabilities
     - Focus on the technical challenges inherent in integrating new systems, components, facilities, and applications